ThaBlazee/dropout-downloader/README.md

 # dropout-downloader

 ![Icon](images/dropout-downloader.png)
 Chromium extension to download Episodes from Dropout

-V1.0.0 Released!
 I currently don't plan to relase this to the chrome web-store.

 Steps to Manually Install a .crx Chrome Extension